hencou/esphome_components/README.md

 # 4. I2C sniffer for ESPhome
 A I2C sniffer implementation for a ESP32 module, using the code from https://github.com/ozarchie/I2C-sniffer.
 Will dump all the captured packets from the I2C interface to the ESPhome logging console.

+# 5. ESPHome CANbus implementation to use with Remeha boilers
+A CANbus implementation with use of standard ESPHome components to read CANbus messages from the service bus of newer Remeha boilers.
+I am using it for a Remeha Tzerra.
+The service bus needs to be connected with a RJ12 connector.